 He also dashed off (well maybe they are not spontaneous but they look it) these small black and white portraits of Jack Kerouac and Allen Ginsburg.

 Doesn't it seem like it may take more ability to know what to leave out as it does to nail down the features?
 Love those two lines on Ginsburg's forehead.
 (I'm starting to sound like Oprah - "love that!")
-These were both painted in 1961 on
+The

 paper with oil and casein.